Sellbrite/ruby-mws/README.markdown

 ### Read me!

-ruby-mws is a Ruby gem that wraps the Amazon Marketplace Web Service (MWS) API.
+ruby-mws is a Ruby gem that wraps the Amazon Marketplace Web Service (RMWS) API.
 Right now it only supports Amazon's Order and Inventory APIs.

 I made this gem for my own purposes, and it's not fully featured.
 Pull requests or bug reports are always welcome.